how-tos

 A UX designer could notice the following flaws:

-• There are three scroll blocks on this page.
+• there are three scroll blocks on this page.
 It's better to have one scroll if possible so users will not make mistakes, and it will take less time to navigate the page.

-• The active menu item is named differently than the page header.
+• the active menu item is named differently than the page header.

-• The implementation of the master-detail view can be improved to make it less disconnected.
+• the implementation of the master-detail view can be improved to make it less disconnected.
 It may take some users time to understand how the navigation works.

 Here are a few new features that can improve the design:

-• To improve the user experience of this CRM, we can provide aggregated information about customer searches on the first screen.
+• to improve the user experience of this CRM, we can provide aggregated information about customer searches on the first screen.
 This will save users from having to click through multiple pages to access customer information.

-• We can add a sidebar with the ability to save contextual notes before the call.
+• we can add a sidebar with the ability to save contextual notes before the call.
 Or canvas similar to the notion app so users can easily link properties, contacts, documents, or specific info about those properties.

-• If agents work on multiple contracts simultaneously, maybe we should consider opening contracts in new tabs or even internal ones inside the app.
+• if agents work on multiple contracts simultaneously, maybe we should consider opening contracts in new tabs or even internal ones inside the app.

 In general, we have defined 250 topics of design theory that we expect a mid-level designer to understand.
 Additionally, 50 design skills are validated through portfolios, test assignments, and project performance.